Every day, I receive around 50-100 emails in my inbox.

 1 – Read / Review : emails that with stuff I need to read / review

-2 – Waiting for : emails for which I’m waiting an action from someone else
+2 – Waiting for : emails for which I’m waiting for an action from someone else

-3 – Done : emails processed, keeped for archive.
+3 – Done : emails processed, kept for archive.

-An extra folder “Gmail view” is there to in outlook the nice looking “conversation view” of gmail.
-You don’t need it if you ‘re already in gmail.
+An extra folder “Gmail view” is there to get in outlook the nice looking “conversation view” of Gmail.
+You don’t need it if you ‘re already in Gmail.

-The numbers shown after the folder name are the number of items in the folder (not the unread items, I do not care anymore about read/ unread, you’ll se why after).
+The numbers shown after the folder name are the number of items in the folder (not the unread items, I do not care anymore about read/ unread, you’ll see why after).

 2 – Process your Inbox

-Everything start from inbox.
+Everything starts with the inbox.
 When emails are received, they go there.

-I avoid to read email as they come.
-I’ve noticed that if I read emails as they come, I loose what I’m currently doing, and jump from a topic to another, loosing efficiency.
+I avoid reading email as they come.
+I’ve noticed that if I read emails as they come, I lose what I’m currently doing, and jump from a topic to another, losing efficiency.

 The inbox folder is sorted by “from” field.